-Another thing you can do with your most popular posts is ensure they are optimized for income.
+Another thing you can do with your most popular posts from the pages visited report is ensure they are optimized for income.
 Do you have affiliate links in those posts?
 Are there other products you could mention?

 Could you highlight the products in a different way?
 Here’s a screenshot from one of my blog posts.
 I have several posts about the Cub Scout Blue & Gold banquet, so I turned this into a reusable Gutenberg block so that it’s easy to insert into them.

 If you have an ad network, check with them for recommendations on how to optimize your posts for the highest revenue.
 My ad network is Mediavine, and they are THE BOMB!

 On a post-by-post basis, Mediavine suggests longer content, shorter paragraphs, and more images.
 Do your most popular posts have that?